Diversity & Inclusion: We are CNIB

 The Lens – Living Diverse

-In ‘The Lens: Living Diverse’, Neisha Mitchell and Ben Akuoko explore the many facets of intersectionality from a blind, partially sighted and Deafblind perspective.
+In ‘The Lens: Living Diverse’, Ben Akuoko, Neisha Mitchell and Vivi Dabee explore the many facets of intersectionality from a blind, partially sighted and Deafblind perspective.
 Hear from special guests and witness honest and frank conversations about sight loss, diversity, equity, inclusivity, and our shared experiences.
 Listen and learn how gender, race, religion, and sexuality all play a crucial role in shaping one’s identity.

 Hosts Neisha and Ben discuss why they decided to create the podcast, upcoming guests, and why it’s important to celebrate diversity within the blind, partially sighted and Deafblind community.